Airfryfeast

 Air Fryer Stuffed Portobello Mushrooms with Spinach and Feta

-By Airfryfeast Test KitchenReviewed by Airfryfeast Editorial TeamPublished Mar 25, 2026 · Updated May 12, 2026
+By Airfryfeast Test KitchenReviewed by Airfryfeast Editorial TeamPublished Mar 25, 2026 · Updated Jun 16, 2026

-Mediterranean 25 mins air-fryer-friendlyvegetariangluten-freehealthyeasycrispfamily-friendly30-minutes-or-lessweeknight-dinnerlow-carb
+Mediterranean 25 mins air-fryer-friendlyvegetariangluten-freehealthyeasycrispfamily-friendly30-minutes-or-lessweeknight-dinnerlow-carbv2

 Enjoy these flavorful, gluten-free stuffed portobello mushrooms filled with spinach and feta, air fried to crispy perfection.
 A healthy, low-carb vegetarian main course perfect for quick and easy weeknight dinners.